andres-m-rodriguez/AuctionInstagramService/README.md

 ## What's intentionally not built

 - Real authentication (OIDC, password store, etc.) — see "Identity flow" above for the swap point
 - Image CDN — currently every image read flows through ApiService.
-At scale put Azure Front Door in front of the blob container
+At scale put Azure Front Door in front of the blob container (We might change this)
-- Bid history pagination
+- Bid history pagination (Might add this later)
-- Auction state machine transitions (Draft → Open → Closed)
+- Auction state machine transitions (Draft → Open → Closed) (Needs refactor)
 - Outbox pattern for Redis publish — if Redis is down right after commit, subscribers miss that bid

 See `SCALING.md` for the reading list to fix each of these properly.

 ## Tech

-.NET 10 · Aspire 13 · Blazor Web App (Server + WASM) · YARP · EF Core 10 · Npgsql · StackExchange.Redis · Azure.Storage.Blobs · OneOf · System.Net.ServerSentEvents · Bootstrap 5
+.NET 10 · Aspire 13 · Blazor Web App (Server bff + WASM) · YARP  · Npgsql · StackExchange.Redis · Azure.Storage.Blobs